 On November 13, 2018, the Company announced that it was successful in renewing the Agreement, effectively with the original Agreement intact, except that monthly payments were reduced to \$60,000 per month for 12 months, with the accumulated reduction in payments of \$140,000 per month ("deferred payments") being accrued.
-These deferred payments would be waived if the Company had chosen to exercise its option.
+As at March 31, 2021, the Company has accrued for a total of \$nil (December 31, 2020 - \$nil), which is included in accounts payable.
+These deferred payments will be waived should the Company choose to exercise its option.